Faithlife/System.Data.SQLite/README.md

 1. Lightweight
  * Only the core of ADO.NET is implemented, not EF or Designer types.
- * The official System.Data.SQLite is 276KB; this library is under 50KB.
+ * The official System.Data.SQLite is over 300KB; this library is under 50KB.
 2. High performance
  * This library assumes that the caller will use `IDisposable` properly, so it avoids adding finalizers to clean up incorrect usage.
  * No static constructors (e.g., `SQLiteFunction`) that reflect over all loaded assemblies.